 Lions began providing support for eye banks more than 60 years ago.
-Today, there are Lions eye banks in nine countries.
-All Lions eye banks are not-for-profit organizations that must:
+There are Lions eye banks in many countries, and all Lions eye banks are non-profit organizations that must:

-Lions eye banks, including the Rocky Mountain Lions Eye Bank, try to fulfill the "We Serve" motto.
+Lions eye banks, including the Rocky Mountain Lions Eye Bank, work to fulfill the "We Serve" motto.

 RMLEB also serves an international community, just as Lions do.
-Since eye banks do not exist in every country, Lions eye banks often provide healthy corneas to eye doctors in other countries.
+Since eye banks do not exist in every country, Lions eye banks often provide healthy corneas to surgeons in other countries.
 At the Rocky Mountain Lions Eye Bank, for example, donated eye tissues are first placed with recipients on a local transplant waiting list.
 If a suitable recipient cannot be found locally, a search is conducted with other eye banks in the United States.
 If a suitable recipient still cannot be found, a search is conducted through international networks to find a recipient in other parts of the world.
-In this way, no transplantable cornea is ever wasted.
+In this way, all viable corneas are transplanted.

 The cost of operating a nonprofit Lions eye bank includes maintaining a professional staff and purchasing medical equipment.
-At the Rocky Mountain Lions Eye Bank, the ever increasing cost of jet fuel and compliance with governmental regulations has had an impact on costs.
-Financial support from Lions helps the Rocky Mountain Lions Eye Bank to continue its sight-saving mission.
+At the Rocky Mountain Lions Eye Bank, the ever-increasing costs of supplies and compliance with governmental regulations has had an impact on costs.
+Financial support from Lions helps the Rocky Mountain Lions Eye Bank to continue our sight-saving mission.